TheAldin/scripts/README.md

 - snmpparser.sh
 - zabbix_trap_receiver.pl

-This script has all rights reserved Opensource ICT Solutions B.V.
+This script has all rights reserved by Opensource ICT Solutions B.V.
 I have only modified the script file paths to simplify the tutorial at https://bestmonitoringtools.com/tutorial-snmp-traps-on-zabbix/.
 - snmptrap-parser.py